postgrespro/mmts/generations2.md

 recovery at all (its last_online_in is the same as clique's max) or it first recovers from node with max last_online_in until lag is less than some configured bound (or just to last fsync as currently).
-Obviously, the fresher last_online_in of other nodes we consider, the less change we would need long recovery while we think we don't.
+Obviously, the fresher last_online_in of other nodes we consider, the less chance we would need long recovery while we think we don't.

 Whom to propose exactly?
 On the first glance, a clique, but here is a kind of